University of New Orleans logo

 Campus Identity

 University of New Orleans is a mid-size public university in New Orleans, LA.
 Approximately 4,638 students are enrolled.
 Admissions are accessible with a 74% acceptance rate.
-The nearest beach is about 45 miles from campus.
+The campus sits on Lake Pontchartrain, just 1 mile from the water.
 CollegeCove's campus safety score is 53/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 University of New Orleans is a mid-size public university in New Orleans, LA.
 Approximately 4,638 students are enrolled.
 Admissions are accessible with a 74% acceptance rate.
-The nearest beach is about 45 miles from campus.
+The campus sits on Lake Pontchartrain, just 1 mile from the water.
 CollegeCove's campus safety score is 53/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 74%